ocramz/tagless-staged/README.md

 Notes from "Combinators for Impure yet Hygienic Code Generation" by Kameyama et al., adapted to a contemporary version of 'base' and 'template-haskell'.

+This is a "tagless final" approach to implementing an embedded DSL (i.e. using typeclassed for encoding a higher-order abstract syntax).
+This approach has the benefit of being modular (since different interpretations might require different subsets of the API), and quite well suited to code generation.

+Here we use :

+* the Compose functor combinator, called 'J' in the paper
-We also use typed TH here to greatly simplify the code generation interpreter.
+* typed TH here to greatly simplify the code generation interpreter

 paper : https://okmij.org/ftp/tagless-final/TaglessStaged/beyond.pdf